ifumagalli/mk/README.md

 (`x86-64` architecture) with `mk` installed is available [here](https://github.com/carlodefalco/mk/releases).

+### TODO

+Docker has deprecated and removed the `--squash` option.
+We should use [multi-stage builds](https://docs.docker.com/build/building/multi-stage/) instead

 ## How to build from source

 This is how the distro was built on `kami`